-Kibworth CE Primary School offers a learning environment that promotes and enhances positive mental health.
+Kibworth Primary School offers a learning environment that promotes and enhances positive mental health.
 A consistent approach means that the school environment and school ethos all promote the mental health of the whole school community.
 This has been created through clear staff roles, specialist training for core staff and raising whole staff awareness and understanding.
-Kibworth CE Primary School strives to providing a place where all pupils feel safe, secure and able to achieve and experience success and well-being in order to successfully 'shine their light' in line with the school's values at every opportunity.
+Kibworth Primary School strives to providing a place where all pupils feel safe, secure and able to achieve and experience success and well-being in order to successfully 'shine their light' in line with the school's values ate every opportunity.

 A consistent approach means that the school environment and school ethos all promote the mental health of the whole school community.
 Healthy relationships underpin positive mental health and have a significant impact.
-Senior leaders within school drive this agenda, building and sustaining staff commitment to it.
+Senior leaders within school drive this agenda, build and sustain staff commitment to it.
 Senior leaders across Discovery Trust have invested in specialist staff to advise and support schools in the area of Social, Emotional and Mental Health and wellbeing, showing the commitment to good mental health across our Multi-Academy Trust (MAT).

 Kibworth CE Primary has developed and invested in its ELSA team (emotional literacy support assistants).
 We have two designated ELSAs who are trained in a range of emotional interventions including bereavement strategies, social processing and whole-family intervention strategies.
-They work with pupils one to one or in small group sessions to help pupils to recognise and understand their thoughts and feelings.
-They are overseen and supported by the school's mental health and wellbeing lead.
-All pupils are screened by their class teacher using the EPIC Psychological Wellbeing Tool at the beginning of each term.
-This gives an indication of each pupil's wellbeing and where pupils need intervention.
+They work with pupils one to one or in small group sessions to help recognise and understand their thoughts and feelings.
+They are overseen and supported by the school sendco.

-All staff at Kibworth CE Primary have been trained in areas of mental health such as attachment disorder, trauma and anxiety.
-This training is usually provided by the Local Authority Virtual School and / or EPIC Educational Psychology and Wellbeing services.
-Where outside agency advice has been gained for individual pupils or groups, usually, recommendations are fulfilled by school staff.
+All staff at Kibworth CE Primary have been trained in areas of mental health such as attachment disorder and anxiety.
+Where outside agency advice has been gained for individual pupils or groups, all recommendations are fulfilled by school staff.
 All school staff act as role models in terms of wellbeing and emotional literacy - displaying characteristics such as empathy and self-control.